-It’s also helpful to understand why a bachelor of science in nursing degree is so important to anyone planning for a lifelong career as a registered nurse.
+It’s helpful to understand why a Bachelor of Science in Nursing (BSN) degree is so important to anyone planning for a lifelong career as a registered nurse.
 (Hint: If you don’t earn your BSN now, you’ll be required to do so eventually.)

-According to the American Association of Colleges of Nursing, a survey of 515 nursing schools found that 43.7% hospitals and healthcare providers required nurses to have BSNs, and a whopping 78.6% expressed a strong preference for nurses with BSN degrees.
+According to the American Association of Colleges of Nursing, a survey of 515 nursing schools found that 43.7% of hospitals and healthcare providers required nurses to have BSNs, and a whopping 78.6% expressed a strong preference for nurses with BSN degrees.
 These numbers will only go up as more and more hospitals and other healthcare providers focus on accreditation and achieving the coveted Magnet® status.
 (To learn more about this trend and the close relationship between baccalaureate nursing degrees and improved patient outcomes, read about the Institute of Medicine’s 80% by 2020 initiative, which was not met in 2020 but had an impact on boosting the number of RNs who hold BSNs.)

 Whether you choose a traditional BSN program or an Accelerated BSN program, like Madonna’s ABSN program in Michigan, the goal is to set you up for a successful future in nursing by providing comprehensive training on topics such as:

 Both modalities are subject to the same rigorous accreditation, testing, simulation lab, and clinical requirements.
 And regardless of the nursing program you choose, you must pass the NCLEX-RN® exam to become a licensed registered nurse.

 So which pathway to a BSN is right for you?

 ABSN vs Traditional BSN Programs: How Are They Different?